lucasbacle/hardware-smart-gas-detector/README.md

 # hardware-smart-gaz-sensor
-KiCad schematic and pcb layout for a smart gaz detector using a cutting edge nanoparticles-based sensor and LoRaWAN connectivity..
+KiCad schematic and pcb layout for a smart gaz detector using a cutting edge nanoparticles-based sensor and LoRaWAN connectivity.